notwarp/laravel-workflow/README.md

 ## Upgrade from v3 to v4

-The changes is to the PHP and Laravel version, which only PHP 8.0, 8.1 and Laravel 8 and Laravel 9 are supported in this version.
+The changes is to the PHP and Laravel version, which only PHP 8.0, 8.1 and Laravel 9 are supported in this version.
 If you required to use the older version, do take from version 3.4.

 ## Upgrade from v2 to v3